Upashan-Perera/McDonaldsFoodMenu/README.md

 Description -:

-This is Mc Donald's Food Menu build with JavaFX where the user can see all the information about a food such as Calories, Price, Spicy Level, Description, Ingredidientsetc.
-Here when a new food item comes to the store the user also can insert it with all the information
+This is Mc Donald's Food Menu build with JavaFX where the user can see all the information about a food such as Calories, Price, Spicy Level, Description, Ingredients etc. Here when a new food item comes to the store the user also can insert it with all the information